-Guardian is currently used in 24 countries including Australia since 1988, Mexico since 2002, Canada since 2010 and England since 2016.
-See the complete list of countries that have issued Guardian here.
+GUARDIAN is currently used in more than 30 countries including Australia since 1988, Mexico since 2002, Canada since 2010 and England since 2016.

 When both polymer and paper notes are brand new they can stick together at first.
 As the notes circulate, this stops happening.
 Before counting a stack of new notes, we recommend separating them by fanning, tapping, shuffling or snapping them.